michael-reisch/EndGame-spreadsheet-exercise/README.md

 with columns labelled A-Z, AA, AB, AC, etc. and rows numbered 1 to 100.
 3. (done) When you click in a cell and enter a number, it should store the number in a JavaScript object (note: this would be lost when you refresh the page).
-4. Have a refresh button that redraws the grid (without refreshing the page) and inserts data into cells where you've saved it.
+4. (done) Have a refresh button that redraws the grid (without refreshing the page) and inserts data into cells where you've saved it.
 5. Add support for some basic formulas.
 For example if you enter "=A1+A2" into A3 it should calculate the sum of these two cells and display the result in A3.
 Updating A1 would